pran-7-5/eco_style/README.md

 It is like you eat the less sweet first and then the more sweet item

+hemp ciggarette can replace the nicotine(hemp has very low THC than mariju)

-**Never use ciggarette, cocaine (these are synthetic, inorganic, lab made, lots of chemical
+**Never use ciggarette(carcinogenic), cocaine (these are synthetic, inorganic, lab made, lots of chemical
 ```

 GMO Type use rarely